 Never let them see you sweat, or blink, or flinch (unless I tell you it’s appropriate).

 Be ready to pull the trigger, but be patient.

-There will be a lot of paperwork.
+There will be a lot more paperwork.
+A ton of it.

 Expect your actual numbers will be different than everything you’ve seen so far.
 Really close, but different.

 Be patient, calm, cool, and collected.
 Follow my lead.

 Until you walk out, with keys and paperwork in hand, you are not allowed to be excited.